luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 I used miro here to facilitate these remote workshops.

 ### Empathize B

+Dived into an intensive 2-week research sprint.

+- 12+ user interviews
+- Investigated experienced and naive Agile users, PMI customers, and non-customers
+- Conducted a discovery workshop with stakeholders, product and development teams

 ![Empathize (2)](https://user-images.githubusercontent.com/349454/192349219-c4b21e44-cd61-47ba-bdcc-41118ba4319e.jpg)

 In collaboration with the UX research team, we dove into an intensive research sprint.